 Alaska like most areas in high latitudes or many areas at high altitude has large areas of continuous or discontinuous permafrost.
 Permafrost or so-called cryotic soil is defined as soil that remains at temperatures at or below 32F (0oC) for two or more consequent years.
 Permafrost occurs on 24% of the land in the Northern Hemisphere.
-It also occur on the ocean floor of the shelf of the Arctic Ocean.
+It also occurs on the ocean floor of the shelf of the Arctic Ocean.
 Permafrost holds about 0.22 per mille of the Earth’s total water.

-How to recognize permafrost in the taiga
+How to Recognize Permafrost in the Taiga

 The active layer is a layer that thaws in spring and re-freezes in fall.
 Due to the permafrost underneath, water can not percolate in deeper than the bottom of the active layer.
 Thus, trees growing on permafrost cannot root deep.
 Consequently, in these areas, spruce trees look very under-nutritioned and remain small (see photos above and below).
 Often only blueberries or scrubs can grow.
 The ground may be very moist during summer.